accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 ##### Creating a class

 You've already used classes and objects.
-They're impossible to avoid, because in Java, **nearly everything is an object.** (Some things aren't and we'll talk about why later).
+They're impossible to avoid, because in Java, **nearly everything is an object.** Some things aren't and we'll talk about those later.

 For example, when you created a new Scanner instance, you wrote: